 Summary of Presentations

-He was able to provide cases and specific examples of lifelong learning programs from Ireland from which he identified risks and opportunities in relation.
-First, he defined inclusion in lifelong learning, then introduced data from the Irish context to better explain the demography of those participating in lifelong learning.
+Seamus also defined inclusion in lifelong learning, then introduced data from the Irish context to better explain the demography of those participating in lifelong learning.